 In many community forums, veteran riders will display their top speeds and discuss how they push the board through pushback.
 I do not recommend this.
 When the board has nothing left to give and you ask it for more, it does something called a “nosedive” (detailed below) and can throw you off very suddenly.
 Many serious injuries result from this, and is almost always due to the rider disregarding pushback.

-It is worth mentioning that pushback is much stronger (more noticeable) on the Pint than it is on the XR.
+It is worth mentioning that pushback is much stronger (more noticeable) on the Pint models than it is on the full-sized models XR and GT.
 It’s possible for riders to not “feel” the pushback and fall due to this, so it’s important to listen to the board and pay attention to this as it can occur in many difference scenarios, often not related to the speed you’re travelling.